"It’s not that birth is painful, but rather that women are strong."

 After the birth

 There is no denying that going through an Active Birth and experiencing the pain of labour is a huge challenge that will probably stretch you to your limits and beyond.
-In the peak of the experience, just before you are ready to give birth to your baby, you may feel despairing, as if relief will never come.
+In the peak of the experience, just before you are ready to give birth to your baby, you may feel despair, as if relief will never come.
 Yet the nature of birth is that pain comes and goes.
 In between contractions there are intense moments of peace, bliss and even ecstasy.

 The moment you are holding your baby in your arms for the first time you are likely to forget almost instantly the pain you have been through to get there.
 Instead, a feeling of enormous exhilaration may arise.
 I often think this must be something like the way a mountaineer may feel reaching the peak of Everest and seeing the view at the top for the first time.